-The pre-application must include, at the top of the first page, the following information: Title of Pre-application Principal Investigator Name, Job Title Institution

-PI Phone Number, PI Email Address FOA Number: Include the FOA Number indicated on the cover of this FOA

-This information must be followed by a clear and concise description of the objectives and technical approach of the proposed research.
-The pre-application may not exceed four pages, when printed using standard letter-size (8.5 inch x 11 inch) paper with 1-inch margins (top, bottom, left, and right).
-The font must not be smaller than 11 point.
-Figures and references, if included, must fit within the four-page limit.
+The pre-application must include, at the top of the first page, the following information: Title of Pre-application Principal Investigator Name, Job Title Institution (lead) PI Phone Number, PI Email Address Partner (s) Phone Number, Partner(s) Email Address FOA Number: Include the FOA Number indicated on the cover of this FOA FES Subprogram from Section I of FOA This information must be followed by a clear and concise description of the objectives and technical approach of the proposed research.
+The pre-application may not exceed three pages, when printed using standard letter-size (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right).
+The font must not be smaller than 11-point.
+Figures and references, if included, must fit within the three-page limit.